Alexsoyoungkang/photolabs-starter/backend/README.md

 Create a database with the command `CREATE DATABASE photolabs_development;`.

-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration listed below(UPDATED).
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost
-PGUSER=labber
+PGUSER=development
 PGDATABASE=photolabs_development
-PGPASSWORD=labber
+PGPASSWORD=development
 PGPORT=5432
 ```